 3. Being friendly with the Benjis

 As Macklemore sang in Thrift Shop, “Only got $20 in my pocket, I’m, I’m, I’m hunting.
 This is f*cking awesome.”
 You can have a lot of fun when you know where the f*ck your money’s coming from and where it’s going.

 Knowing where you are and where you want to be, gives you a roadmap for making it happen.
 When we chose to become debt free we needed that roadmap, otherwise, Sunday Funday, poppin’ bottles at happy hour and that Amazon addiction would remain the path of least resistance – especially with Visa and Master Card never saying “No.”

 Another great thing about the Benjis is that we now spend with a purpose.
-What brings you true joy, not temporarily happiness?
+What brings you true joy, not temporary happiness?
 Not a slight buzz from a couple of cocktails-happy?

 What makes you smile days or weeks later?
 Spend your money on that?
 Create a plan like this to do that.